MERNCraft/css-only-games-1/README.md

 counter-increment: item -1; /* altered line */
 ```

-> Note that there is no `counter-decrement` property.
+> Note that there is no ~~`counter-decrement`~~ property.
 You have to increment by a negative number.
 And a space.

 Each `b` element decreases `item` by 1, in each and every case, even outside the `<ul>` where the `item` counter is declared.
 In effect, the CSS elves are very accommodating.
 You didn't declare a `counter` for this particular element before you started using it?
 No worries, they will create one for you implicitly.
-Browers are designed to be forgiving, so you can write sloppy code.
+Browsers are designed to be forgiving, so you can write sloppy code.

 And yes, my code here is deliberately sloppy.
 I find that you learn more about how to write good code if you deliberately try to break the rules, and see what the effect is.
 [If you always do things perfectly, you don't find out what the rules are](https://www.youtube.com/watch?v=vKA4w2O61Xo).